Corporate Governance/Nominating Committee of the Board of Directors of Community Bancorp. Charter

 - To make recommendations on the structure of Board meetings and to oversee the Company’s processes for providing information to the Board;

-- To consider matters of corporate governance and to review and publish, periodically, to the extent required or considered desirable, the Company’s corporate governance principles and Code of Conduct and Code of Ethics for Senior Financial Officers (as required by rules adopted by Securities and Exchange Commission);
+- To consider matters of corporate governance and to review and publish, periodically, to the extent required or considered desirable, the Company’s Corporate Governance Principles and Code of Conduct and Code of Ethics for Senior Financial Officers (as required by rules adopted by Securities and Exchange Commission);

-- To review, periodically, any plans adopted by the Company that might impact the rights of shareholders or the election of directors; and
+- To review, periodically, any plans adopted by the Company that might impact the rights of shareholders or the election of directors; and recommend director retirement policies;

 The Committee shall meet at least twice per year and shall hold any additional meetings as may be called by the Chairman of the Committee or management.
 Members of senior management or others may attend meetings of the Committee at the invitation of the Committee and shall provide pertinent information as necessary.
 The Chairman of the Committee shall set the agenda of each meeting and arrange for the distribution of the agenda, together with supporting material, to the Committee members prior to each meeting.
 The Chairman will also cause minutes of each meeting to be prepared and circulated to the Committee Members.
 The Committee may meet via telephone conference calls.
 A majority of the members of the Committee shall constitute a quorum for all purposes.